• Skip to primary navigation

 Transplant deciduous trees or shrubs

-Many birds are heading south this time of year, so help them out by providing a little bird food, growing edible plants, and keeping a source of water available.
+Many birds are heading south this time of year, so help them out by growing edible plants, like Florida Hollys, and keeping a clean source of water available for them to drink.

 vegetables and herbs to plant now